-- Forwarding emails that have been sent to you (so are in your email client);
+- Forwarding as an attachment any emails that have been sent to you (so are in your email client);

 - Copying your Dropbox on emails sent from outside Workbooks (eg, via Outlook, GMail, etc).

-- Email address matching - if the original email contains an email address (in the To, Cc or From fields) that corresponds with an email address for a Person or Lead within Workbooks, the email will be stored against that Person or Lead record.
+- Email address matching - if the original email contains an email address (in the To, Cc or From fields, but not Bcc) that corresponds with an email address for a Person or Lead within Workbooks, then the email will be stored against that Person or Lead record.
 NOTE: Your Dropbox will match on either the primary email address (in the main tab of the record) or any alternative email addresses stored in the Contact Details tab on the Person or Lead record.

 - Object reference matching - if the original email contains a Workbooks Object Reference (or References), the email will be stored against the corresponding record (or records).
 The Information icon in the top right-hand corner of a record shows the Object Reference.
 You can hover over the icon for quick access to the Object Reference or you can click on it to open a window which shows not only the Object Reference but also information on when and by whom the record was created / updated.
 You can copy and paste the reference into either the body or the subject field of your email, which enables Workbooks to identify which record to store the email against.
 You can include multiple Object References in one email so that the email is stored against multiple records.
 NOTE; You must replicate the Object Reference exactly, including the dash in the middle and you can include up to 500 Object References in each mail.
 Any more than this will prevent the email from being related to any Workbooks records.